openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

    `HuggingFace model
    card <https://huggingface.co/meta-llama/Llama-2-7b-chat-hf>`__

-   **Note**: run model with demo, you will need to accept license agreement.
-   You must be a registered user in 🤗 Hugging Face Hub.
+   **NOTE**: run model with demo, you will need to accept license agreement.
+You must be a registered user in Hugging Face Hub.
    Please visit `HuggingFace model card <https://huggingface.co/meta-llama/Llama-2-7b-chat-hf>`__, carefully read terms of usage and click accept button.
 You will need